AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 **Data collection and analysis**

 - *Goose Point*
-	- Measure size of December 2024 oysters from images (Noah K. in progress)
+	- Measure size of December 2024 oysters from images (Noah K. in progress) and analyze
-	- Analyze growth rates and survival from June to September to December

 - *Point Whitney*
 	- Conduct spring assessment of siblings outplanted at Point Whitney